-Payday loans regularly hit the headlines with horror stories of customers falling into debt.
-Find out more about these controversial products…
+Payday loans regularly hit the headlines for the wrong reasons.
+Find out more about these controversial products.

-Payday loans are notorious for high interest rates which, although they've been capped as of January 2015, could still see you paying back double what you originally borrowed.
+Payday loans are notorious for high interest rates.
+Despite being capped back in 2015, you could still pay back up to double what you originally borrowed.

-They're marketed as a way of tiding yourself over until payday and can seem like a good idea if you're low on money between wage packets, but there are some serious warning signs and caveats.
+A payday loan might seem like a good idea if you're low on cash between pay packets, but there are some serious caveats.

-With interest rates as high as they are, you might wonder why someone would ever consider a payday loan.
+With such high interest rates, you might be wondering why someone would ever consider a payday loan.

-Payday loans are often regarded as 'bad credit loans', as their lending criteria can be less stringent than for other credit products.
+2. Lax credit checks - Payday loans are often seen as 'bad credit loans'.
+This is because the lending criteria tends to be less stringent than for other credit products.

-Although many payday lenders will carry out a credit check before offering customers a loan, some won't.
+Though many payday lenders carry out a credit check before offering a loan, some don't.

-This makes it easier to borrow, but there's a danger that even those with a poor credit history and no income might be able to take out a loan they can't afford.
+This makes it easier to borrow, but the danger is that someone with a poor credit history and no income might be able to take out a loan they can't afford.

-Some payday lenders may offer you the option of rolling over your payments and bill it as 'giving you more time to repay'.
+3. Rollover payments - Some payday lenders offer the option of rolling over your payments and bill it as 'giving you more time to repay'.

 The problem is you'll be slapped with even more interest.
 If you can't afford the repayment now how will you afford it - plus more - in a month's time?